elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/findable-data/topics/4-metadata-standards.md

 * Knowledge of different types of data (e.g. raw vs processed)
 * Familiarity with repositories
 * Familiarity with PIDs

 ---

-## Learning outcomes

-* Describe the concept of metadata
-* Understand the pivotal role of metadata in the FAIR principles
-* Identify relevant metadata standards and their use in repositories and datasets
-* Retrieve data from a repository/registries using metadata
-* Assess the richness of a metadata standard and its semantic annotation
-* Explore available tools for working with a specific metadata standard
-* Describe the concept of machine-actionability and validation with a focus on data brokering to a repository of choice

----